build-on-aws/content/posts/deploy-on-friday-devops-best-practices/index.md

 Automated tests running continuously decrease the possibility that changes will negatively impact the software and are vital to increasing confidence in the Deploy process and decreasing Deploy pain.

-## Feature toggles and Experimentation
+## Reduce risk using feature flags

 Continuously delivering software gradually often means putting incomplete software into production.
-This way, rather than working in long-term branches until the software is complete, teams should be able to bring software into production piecemeal and control its visibility or impact through features toggles.
+This way, rather than working in long-term branches until the software is complete, teams should be able to bring software into production piecemeal and control its visibility or impact through features flags.
 This technique helps teams to work in small batches with low risk.

 Sometimes it is desirable to enable certain functionality for a small group of users.
-This capability is handy to allow teams to quickly learn from users, create and validate hypotheses, observe the application and business metrics, and monitor the impact of changes for a small population, reducing risk and reducing the pain in the Deploy process.
+This capability is handy to allow teams to quickly learn from users, observe the application and business metrics, and monitor the impact of changes for a small population, reducing risk and reducing the pain in the Deploy process.

+In [this video](https://www.youtube.com/watch?v=uouw9QxVrE8) from AWS re:Invent 2022, you can follow Sébastien Stormacq and Olivier Leplus demonstrating how AWS has been using this technique for over a decade and how you can introduce feature flags into your applications.

-## Deploy strategies
+## Reduce risk using deploy strategies

 To do

-## Monitoring and observability
+## Things will go wrong: Ensure software is easy to monitor and observable

 I heard about a role in an operations team whose primary assignment was to create monitoring dashboards and send messages on the internal communicator to the development teams when something was not right in the view of the person in charge of observing the dashboards.
 It was something like, "Guys, CPU is at 70%.
 Do we have a problem here?"
 It is another edge case (in the real world) highlighting the lack of measurement/evaluation capacity and latent cultural problems.